zulip/zulip.github.io/gsoc-ideas.md

   Experts: Tim Abbott (provision, testing), Steve Howell (tooling, testing).

-- Finish Zulip's Python 3 migration.
-This would have huge impact, as currently we can't really take advantage of Python 3 features.
-The first month or so of the project would be carefully testing Zulip's Python 3 support in production and adjusting our production installer to ensure Python 3 is installed; the rest would be doing refactoring on the codebase to take advantage of Python 3.  **Skills required**: Strong Python skills.
-Expert: Umair Waheed Khan.

 - Improve scalability and replication support to make Zulip more of a distributed system.
 Currently Zulip has reasonably good database scalability but has a few technical changes needed to make it possible